 A building project is often meant to support a higher order organizational objective such as a business operation, entertainment, life style, worship and so forth.
-The fact is a building has its own life cycle that includes conception, planning, design, construction, occupancy and facility management.
-The problem is that most architects often get involved with the design phase which is the middle of the project life cycle and as a result, the opportunity to translate and integrate key elements of organizational objectives into the building process is not fully realized.
+The objective is achieved only when the project life cycle is properly managed and this includes project conception, planning, design, construction, occupancy and facility management.
+The common problem is that most architects often get involved in the design phase which is the middle of the project life cycle and as a result, the opportunity to translate and integrate key elements of organizational objectives into the building process is not fully realized.

 Building lasting relationships.